NLnetLabs/nsd-manual/source/manpages/nsd.conf.rst

         option is left out then both IXFR and AXFR requests are made to the master server.

-        If the UDP option is given, the secondary will use UDP to trans- mit the IXFR requests.
+        If the UDP option is given, the secondary will use UDP to transmit the IXFR requests.
 You should deploy TSIG when allowing UDP transport, to authenticate notifies and zone transfers.
 Otherwise, NSD is more vulnerable for Kaminsky-style attacks.
 If the UDP option is left out